-Meghan Tocci, a content marketer with SimpleTexting, a text message marketing company that represents Delta Sonic Car Wash, found a way to incentivize prospects to offer up their phone number.
-She noted that this one CTA earned more than 50,000 text subscribers across all 29 car wash locations:
+Meghan Tocci, a former content marketer with SimpleTexting, a text message marketing company that represents Delta Sonic Car Wash, found a way to incentivize prospects to offer up their phone number.
+[See our SimpleTexting review] She noted that this single CTA earned more than 50,000 text subscribers across all 29 car wash locations:

 “Their CTA was a simple appeal: ‘Send us a text and we’ll reward you,’” Tocci said.
 “However, by adding the element of surprise by advertising a ‘prize’ versus a full description of what they would receive, the intrigue drove thousands of people to opt in to their marketing channel.”

-Sometimes you’ll need to create CTAs that push prospects through a sales funnel, as business coach Courtney Elmer did.
+Sometimes you’ll need to create CTAs that push prospects through a sales funnel, as business coach Courtney Elmer, founder and CEO of The EffortLESS Life, did.
 She directed prospects to listen to her podcast episode in this Instagram post’s CTA: